Randolph–Macon College: Facilities

 There are 12 residence halls on campus.
-The seven halls on the north end of campus are collectively known as the Freshman Village.
-About 75% of the college's freshmen live in one of those halls.
+The seven halls on the north end of campus are collectively known as the Village.
+Many of the college's freshmen live in one of those halls.
 The four located near the center of campus house upperclassmen and the remaining freshmen.
 These include the two oldest residence halls – Thomas Branch Hall and Mary Branch Hall.
-The college also owns most of the fraternity and sorority houses, other houses devoted to special interest groups, and on-campus townhouses (usually reserved for seniors).
+The college also owns most of the fraternity and sorority houses, other houses devoted to special interest groups, and on-campus townhouses and apartments (usually reserved for seniors).
 Andrews Hall, named after former dean of students Rev. Ira Andrews, opened in fall 2011.
 The newest residence hall, Birdsong Hall, named for Constance and Thomas Birdsong '49, opened in fall 2014.
 Birdsong Hall provides housing for upperclassmen, including common areas, study rooms, and laundry facilities.
+In 2025, the college opened the Spotswood Village apartments, on the west side of the train tracks.

-The college announced a $100 million capital campaign in 2011.
-A large portion of the funds will go toward enhancing facilities, including two new residence halls, new football and baseball fields and stadiums, additions and renovations to the McGraw-Page Library and Copley Science Center, along with the destruction of the Brown Campus Center that was rebuilt into the Brock Commons in 2013.
+The college completed a capital campaign in 2018, which exceeded its $100 million goal.
+A large portion of those funds went toward enhancing facilities, including two new residence halls, new football and baseball fields and stadiums, additions and renovations to the McGraw-Page Library and Copley Science Center, and the student center, Brock Commons, which was rebuilt in 2013.
+Subsequent fundraising efforts went to completing three additional buildings: Payne Hall, opened in 2020 and home to RMC's nursing program, Duke Hall in 2023, home to a master's degree program in Physician Assistants Studies as well as enhanced athletic facilities, and the enlarged and renovated Center for the Performing Arts.

-In 2021, ground was broken on Duke Hall, a new 45,000-square-foot facility which will house team locker rooms, coaches offices, a new press box, and a floor fully dedicated to the Physician Assistant graduate program, scheduled to begin accepting application in the spring of 2022.
-Projected opening of Duke Hall, located adjacent to the home side of Day Field, is in the autumn of 2022.

 The main north–south railroad line for the east coast runs through the campus.
 Most of the campus is located to the east of the railroad, but a handful of college offices, special interest houses, and athletic fields are located to the west of the tracks.
-The Ashland train station (not part of the R-MC campus) is directly across from the southern entrance to the campus.
+The Ashland train station (not part of the RMC campus) is directly across from the southern entrance to the campus.